 Brian Vicente said the biggest impediment to the growth of the industry won’t be states shying away from passing cannabis legislation, but rather investors fleeing the market.
 “I do think this will lead to some problems in terms of investment into this industry.
 I think some traditional institutional investors will be a little spooked by the fact that this protection has gone away.
 I do think there’s an issue with banking, as well,” Vicente said.

-Without the guidance from the DOJ and FinCen memos, banks “will be more concerned about working with this industry because the DOJ just rescinded their guidance saying it wasn’t a problem for them.
+Without the guidance from the DOJ memos, banks “will be more concerned about working with this industry because the DOJ just rescinded their guidance saying it wasn’t a problem for them.
 That’s not only a business problem, that’s a public safety issue at that point if we have banks pulling out on what’s a $30 billion industry in our country,” Vicente said.

 However, if the U.S. Attorneys, overwhelmingly Sessions appointees, decide to prosecute cannabis businesses, the impact on the industry’s growth would be immediate according to NORML Political Director Justin Strekal, who added that it would be even more damaging if the federal government did so in spite of the Rohrabacher-Blumenauer Amendment.